hadigilan/stability-selection-with-lad-lasso/README.md

 **Contact**

 Please contact Hadi Movaghari for any questions regarding the code.
-If you use thi code, please CITE the first paper as the code source.
+If you use this code, please CITE the first paper as the code source.